1. Stopped By The Police On The Street, Now What?

 When dealing with children (individuals aged 18 and below), police officers have additional requirements and procedures that must be followed under the law.

-In terms of the acceptable manner, the police officer must:
+In terms of the acceptable manner the regulations to the Child Justice Act stipulate that the police officer must:

 The police are also not allowed to arrest a child for certain serious offenses, unless there are strong reasons for the arrest, including: